Jarcuterie with Pickled Cherries

 Disclosure: This is a sponsored post written by me on behalf of the Michigan Cherry Committee.
 All opinions are 100% my own.

-While everyone knows I love a good grazing board, whether it’s breakfast charcuterie, a wine and cheese board or an epic platter of New Year’s Eve snacks, I think we can all agree that communal platters hit a little differently right now, and maybe for awhile longer yet.
+While everyone knows I love unique charcuterie board ideas, whether it’s breakfast charcuterie, a wine and cheese board or an epic platter of New Year’s Eve snacks, I think we can all agree that communal platters hit a little differently right now, and maybe for awhile longer yet.

 And that’s actually fine with me, because once I discovered the jarcuterie trend, I hopped right on that bandwagon!
-I may never get back off, because putting things in cute jars (even Greek layer dip) is about the only thing I love as much as charcuterie.
+I may never get back off, because putting things in cute jars (even Greek layer dip and Easter fruit salad) is about the only thing I love as much as charcuterie.

 This sweet and savory jarcuterie rendition includes all of the cheese and cured meat classics, with a touch of sour sweetness from pickled cherries and dried cherries, too.